-Significant areas of estimation in applying accounting policies that have the most significant effect on the amounts recognised in the financial statements are:

-c.
-Valuation of the instruments issued by the Company (see notes 8, 9 and 10)).
+Significant area of estimation in applying accounting policies that have the most significant effect on the amounts recognised in the financial statements is the valuation of the instruments issued by the Company (see Notes 8, 9 and 10).

-The Market and Founder Warrants - The fair value of the Market Warrants at the issue date (see note 8).
-The Market and Founder Warrants have been valued by applying a binomial tree model, which is considered a generally accepted valuation methodology for these instruments.
-The Company is of the opinion that the there has been too limited trades in the Company's Market Warrants that the value for which they are traded on Euronext is representative for the fair value of the instrument.
-The main area's of estimation uncertainty within the binomial tree model is the estimated volatility and the success probability of the Business Combination.
-Within disclosure note 10 we have disclosed the sensitivities on these inputs of the binomial tree model.
+The Market Warrants and Founder Warrants have been valued by applying a binomial tree model, which is considered a generally accepted valuation methodology for these instruments (see Notes 9 and 10).
+The Company is of the opinion that there have been too limited trades in the Company's Market Warrants that the value for which they are traded on Euronext is representative for the fair value of the instrument.
+The main areas of estimation uncertainty within the binomial tree model are the estimated volatility and the success probability of the Business Combination.
+In Note 10 the Company has disclosed the sensitivities on these inputs of the binomial tree model.
+The Market Warrants and Founder Warrants have expired worthless on the original business combination deadline, being 17 November 2023.
+Therefore, the value as of 31 December 2023 is nil.